mvolkmann/blog/src/lua.md

 ## Object Oriented Programming (OOP)

+While Lua does not support defining classes and creating instances, it can simulate those using metatables.
+The following code demonstrates defining classes, properties, constructors, methods, and subclasses.

 ```lua
 -- Define Animal class with properties `name` and `says`.
 Animal = {name = "", says = ""}